mpatacchiola/machinebag/README.md

 machinebag
 -----------

-Sparse machine learning applications, different programming languages and datasets have been used.

-This is a collection of applications for machine learning.
+Machinebag is a collection of standalone projects.
+Each folder is a selfcontained machine learning application.

-- Matseed: Matlab/Octave code for k-means clustering (seed dataset)
+- Matseed: Matlab/Octave code for k-means clustering (seed dataset) [[code]](./matseed)

 installation
 ------------

-Generally the software provided is ready to use.
-When some kind of installation is required, it has been specified in the readme file contained in each folder.
+The installation procedures are included inside each folder.